Augustin007/usefulpy/README.md

 #### download

-These have no requirements, just unzip the folder and put the folder where python can see it. mathematics is in a zip file, so in order for this to work, unzipping the folder within the folder is also necessary _note_ Designed in python 3.8 and later in 3.9
+These have no requirements, just unzip the folder and put the folder where python can see it. mathematics is in a zip file, so in order for it to work, unzipping the folder within the folder is also necessary

+_note_ Designed in python 3.8 and later in 3.9

 ## validation